-Whether you’re from the south or you simply just love coconut, a coconut cake is the best way to incorporate luscious, moist white cake with plenty of crispy, crunchy coconut flakes.
-This southern coconut cake recipe just might be the best coconut cake recipe you’ve ever tried, much less made in your very own kitchen.
+Coconut cake is the best way to combine luscious, moist white cake with plenty of crispy, crunchy coconut flakes.
+This southern treat just might be the best coconut cake recipe you’ve ever tried, much less made in your very own kitchen.

 - (1) 13 x 9 sheet pan or (2) 8-inch round pans

 - 6 tbsp cornstarch

 - ½ tsp salt

 - ¾ cup unsalted room temperature butter (1.5 sticks)

 - ¼ cup vegetable oil

 Mix-ins for the Cream Ingredients